When is the Next Full Moon?

 February – Snow Moon

-In the 1760s, Captain Jonathan Carver, who had visited the Naudowessie (Dakota) and other tribes, wrote that the name used for this period was the Snow Moon, “because more snow commonly falls during this month than any other in the winter.”
+In the 1760s, Captain Jonathan Carver, who had visited the Naudowessie (Dakota) and others, wrote that the name used for this period was the Snow Moon, “because more snow commonly falls during this month than any other in the winter.”

 The Cherokee names of “Month of the Bony Moon” and “Hungry Moon” give evidence to the fact that food was hard to come by at this time.